rust-dsa/rust-dsa.github.io/src/search_algorithms/search_algorithms.md

 # Search algorithms

 An important and recurring problem in computing is locating information.
-More succinctly, this problem is called as searching.
+This problem is called as searching.
 To solve this problem, search algorithms are used.

 As you may have guessed from the name of the algorithms, search algorithms help us locate data in data structures.

 In order to simplify matters, we'll search through items in a array.
 Recalling what we learned in chapter 2, arrays are a collection of similar items stored in a contiguous location.
 Searching through it will be simple enough.